srekrishnas05/CPE-322/README.md

 - Arduino.IDE
 - Python

-*I would love to use a raspberry PI for this course*
+*I would love to use a Raspberry Pi for this course*

 ---